-In this work we investigated the possibility of implementing the FESR constraint on a global fit to data.
-We first computed the finite energy from various solutions.
-They all display the same features.
-Guided by this results, we parametrized the high energy region with amplitudes involving the exchange of t-channel poles.
-The Pomeron and $f_2$ contribution to the $A'^{(+)}$ amplitude, with their magnitude constrained by the total cross section and their t-dependence constrained by the differential cross section, satisfy very well the FESR.
-The FESR for the $B^{(+)}$ amplitude is not perfectly satisfied as we imposed the relation $\nu B^{(+)} = A'^{(+)}$ in the high energy region.
+In this work we investigated the possibility of implementing the FESR constraints on a global fit to data.
+We first computed the finite energy sum rules from various solutions.
+They all displayed the same features.
+Guided by these results, we parametrized the high energy region with amplitudes involving the exchange of t-channel poles.
+The Pomeron and $f_2$ contributions to the $A'^{(+)}$ amplitude, with their magnitude constrained by the total cross section and their t-dependence constrained by this differential cross-section, satisfy the FESR very well.
+The FESR for the $B^{(+)}$ amplitude is not as well satisfied since we imposed the relation $\nu B^{(+)} = A'^{(+)}$ in the high energy region.
 The difference between the two side of the sum rules for $\nu B^{(+)}$ is however small.
 In addition we note that we compare the r.h.s. of the FESR with the l.h.s taken from SAID.
 When computed using other solutions, presented in Fig. 1, the r.h.s. of the sum rule seems in better agreement with our l.h.s..
 The sum rule for the dominant isovector amplitude $\nu B^{(-)}$ is also very well satisfied.
-The bigger relative deviations between the two sides of the sum rule are observed in the smallest amplitude $A'^{(-)}$ .
-In particular the lowest moment of the left side of the sum rule for $A'^{(-)}$ displays a change of sign of a different t with respect to its other moments.
-As we chose to reproduce the change of sign of the highest moments, the FESR for the lowest moment is not well satisfied.
-In summary, an independent fit of the high energy data yield to FESR globally satisfied for the four amplitudes.
+The largest relative deviations between the two sides of the sum rule are observed in the smallest amplitude $A'^{(-)}$ .
+In particular the lowest moment of the left side of the sum rule for $A'^{(-)}$ displays a change of sign at a different t with respect to its other moments.
+As we chose to reproduce the change of sign of the highest moments, the FESR for the lowest moment is not so well satisfied.
+In summary, an independent fit of the high energy data yield FESR's globally satisfied for the four amplitudes.
 There are nevertheless room for improvement.